Jose Faustino Jr.

-Jose Calingasan Faustino Jr. (born November 12, 1965) is a retired Philippine Army general who, since his appointment in June 2022 by President Ferdinand Marcos Jr, serves as Senior Undersecretary and officer-in-charge of the Department of National Defense.
+Jose Calingasan Faustino Jr. (born November 12, 1965) is a retired Philippine Army general who previously served as Senior Undersecretary and officer-in-charge of the Department of National Defense.

 He previously served as the 56th Chief of Staff of the Armed Forces of the Philippines from July to November 2021 and was controversially designated the Acting Commanding General of the Philippine Army from February to May 2021 during the presidency of Rodrigo Duterte.

 Early life and education

 Faustino was born on November 12, 1965, in Itogon, Benguet, and grew up in Malolos, Bulacan.
 He is the son of retired Philippine Army colonel, Jose Faustino Sr. Faustino entered the Philippine Military Academy in 1983 and graduated as part of the Maringal Class of 1988.

 After graduation, he undertook various military, leadership and staff courses both locally and abroad.
 He ranked 2nd of his class in the Scout Ranger Course and serves as a qualified member of the 1st Scout Ranger Regiment and the Special Forces.
 He also finished at the top of his class in the Infantry Officer Basic and Advanced Infantry Officer courses at the National Defense College of the Philippines.
 Faustino completed the Command and General Staff Course at the Republic of Korea Army College and the United Nations Integrated Mission Staff Officers Course in Canada.